ekzalt/202007_react/README.md

-# 202007_react
+# React course

-Hillel React course
+## Hillel React course

+Please see the code in the branches.